 - Free Tools :: I use Fotofuse when I want to make a white-white or black background

-Cons for White Background Product Photography
+Reasons Against Using An All White Background For Product Photography

 While white backgrounds are clean and crisp, there are some drawbacks to using them…